LancerComet/ThreeJsJourney/README.md

-# Threejs Journey

-本项目包含了 ThreeJS Journey 课程的练习代码.
+# ThreeJS Journey

-`src/views` 目录下对应了每个章节的内容.

-本项目不完全包含所有章节，一些章节过于简单或已经理解就不再编写.
+This project contains all practice codes of ThreeJS Journey.

+Everything is located under `src/views`.

+Not all chapters are included.

+> God bless Ukraine.